kuddai/blog/_drafts/2018-5-30-unsupervised-laddernet.md

 ### Filter the frequency content

 What if we enforced constrains on the skip connections to ensure the earlier skip connections can not communicate low freqency information?
-Lets construct a high and low pass filter and ...
+A high and low pass filter.

 $$
 \begin{align}